 What is liposuction?

-Advances in liposuction also allow physicians and trained specialists to remove fatty deposits and bulges non-surgically.
+Advances in liposuction also allow physicians and trained specialists (like Dr. Joffrey, director of the Lift Body Center San Diego) to remove fatty deposits and bulges non-surgically.
 Every year more women and men elect to have some method to help them achieve a slimmer and more sculpted physique.

 For many people, it is a solution to help battle and defeat bulges and tighten loose, flabby skin - after weight gain, medical weight loss surgery, pregnancy, and due to many other reasons.
 Fatty deposits are usually determined genetically and don’t respond to diet or exercise, so this procedure might be the only way to eliminate fat cells, permanently.
 Liposuction allows the surgeon to target the belly, love-handles, muffin tops, male breasts, waist, thighs arms and chin areas.
 Patients see visible results within days after their procedures.

 In addition, many patients who want to eliminate fat from one area of the body can now have the same fat transferred to another area, where they want to see more volume.

 As in most cosmetic procedures, the benefits from this procedure are physical.
 Some of these benefits are:

 - Improved body contour in general

 - Unnoticeable scars